Date of birth

 After scoring memorable goals for the Cherries at Stamford Bridge and the Etihad Stadium, Murray fell out of contention and re-joined the Seagulls on loan this season, before making the move permanent.

-The experienced frontman has broken the 20-goal barrier in his first season back at the club, helping in the club's push for promotion, and has was also included in the 2016/17 EFL Championship Team of the Season.
+The experienced frontman broke the 20-goal barrier in his first season back at the club, helping in the club secure promotion to the Premier League and was also included in the 2016/17 EFL Championship Team of the Season.